typelevel/typelevel.github.com/posts/2013-11-17-discipline.md

 [Scalaz](https://github.com/scalaz/scalaz) also has such an infrastructure, so why not take that one?
 The problem is that in Spire, the hierarchy of type classes is a little bit more complex:

-One one hand, there is a "generic" tower of type classes including `Semigroup`, `Monoid` and the like, where each successive type extends its predecessor.
+On the one hand, there is a "generic" tower of type classes including `Semigroup`, `Monoid` and the like, where each successive type extends its predecessor.
 On the other hand, this tower is replicated *twice* for their "additive" and "multiplicative" counterparts.
 These classes are isomorphic, up to the semantics, and hence naming of their operations.